How to Stay Curious while Avoiding Noisy TVs using Aleatoric Uncertainty Estimation: Experiments

 When trained on purely intrinsic rewards, IDF curiosity will perpetually enter and exit the maze while also dropping dynamite.
-This creates high prediction error as it is impossible to predict when the dynamite will explode and where the banks will regenerate.
-Coincidentally, an agent stuck in this stochastic trap achieves a high extrinsic reward---resetting the bank positions causes banks to occasionally regenerate on top of the getaway car increasing game score but is it actually exploring?
-We measured the average number of maze pixels crossed by the agent's car in an episode.
-In doing so, we see that as extrinsic rewards rise---i.e the point at which the agent begins to regenerate the banks---the average coverage of the maze sharply decreases.
+This can create high prediction error as it is impossible to predict when the dynamite will explode and where the banks will regenerate.
+An example video of this behaviour orignally from \cite{pathak2017curiosity} is provided\footnote{\url{https://www.youtube.com/watch?v=S4YdZe70XMQ}}.
+To measure the effect of this pathological behaviour on exploration, we count the number of pixels covered by the car on average in an episode.

-Next we integrated the AMA prediction paradigm into the IDF approach, predicting the mean and aleatoric variance of future state representations and computing rewards with Equation \ref{eqn:intrinsic_reward_function} with AMA hyperparameters $\lambda$ and $\eta$ set to 1.
-With the AMA approach the car visited more positions in the maze as it not susceptible to the stochastic trap but performed poorly in terms of extrinsic rewards as more exploration does not necessarily correlate with better extrinsic reward.

-This section demonstrates that noisy TVs can be an inherent issue even in environments with simple dynamics.
-Further, the results highlight the pitfalls of measuring exploration performance with extrinsic reward (which the agent is not trained to optimise)---although we believe extrinsic reward correlates well with coverage for Space Invaders and Mario.